hacktor/signal-irc-telegram-gateway/README.md

 sigfile is the connection between the signal poller and the IRC bot.
 Should be writeable by the poller and readable by the bot

-tosignal is the reverse of sigfile. the IRC bot writes to this file while the poller will read it and send its contents to the signal group
+tosignal is the reverse of sigfile. the IRC bot writes to this file while the poller will read it and send new content to the signal group

 ## Setting up the hook